-If you see VLANs 1 and 2 and other settings as described previously, the device is most likely configured with the default factory configuration.
 You may also see other security features, such as a global policy that inspects selected application traffic, which the ASA inserts by default if the original startup configuration has been erased.
 The actual output varies depending on the ASA model, version, and configuration status.

 b.
-You can restore the ASA to its factory default settings by using the configure factory-default command.
+You can restore the ASA to its factory default settings by using the configure factory-default global configuration command.
+When entering global configuration, you will initially be prompted to enable anonymous error reporting.
+Enter A to be prompted for this at a later date.